wschreyer/PENTrack/README.md

 ### CGAL

 The [Computational Geometry Algorithms Library](http://www.cgal.org/) is used to detect collisions of particle tracks with the experiment geometry defined by triangle meshes using AABB trees.
 Some Linux distributions (e.g. Ubuntu, Debian) include the libcgal-dev package, for all others, it has to be downloaded and installed manually from the website.
-In the latter case, you may have to adjust the cmake search path by setting the CGAL_DIR variable by calling cmake with `-DCGAL_DIR=/path/to/CGAL`.
+In the latter case you may have to adjust the cmake search path by setting the CGAL_DIR variable by calling cmake with `-DCGAL_DIR=/path/to/CGAL`.

 CGAL v4.1 - v4.8 have been tested.

 ### Boost

 The [Boost C++ libraries](https://www.boost.org/) are a prerequisite for the CGAL library.
-Additionally, the simulation uses a 64bit Mersenne Twister pseudo-random number generator and a Runge-Kutta integrator included in Boost 1.53.0 and newer.
+Additionally, the simulation uses a 64bit Mersenne Twister pseudo-random number generator and the [odeint integrator](http://headmyshoulder.github.io/odeint-v2/) included in Boost 1.53.0 and newer.
 Boost is included in most Linux OSs; should you need to download and compile it manually, you may have to adjust the cmake search path by setting the BOOST_ROOT variable by calling cmake with `-DBOOST_ROOT=/path/to/boost`.

 Boost 1.53.0 - 1.59.0 have been tested.
 1.56.0 and newer require a C++11 capable compiler (i.e. GCC 4.8+).